 The space at Ella Elli reminds us of a furniture store - there’s a large waiting area with a fireplace and couches that looks staged - but you can forgive that once you’re seated and start eating.
 Nothing on the Mediterranean small plates menu is bad, but it’s the vegetable dishes that stand out.
 Keep it in mind for date night, or when you want somewhere to catch up with friends at the bar.

 This daytime spot looks pretty typical, but has a subversive menu we can get behind.
-Come here for interesting twists on classic breakfast dishes, like incredibly thick French toast topped with a foie gras torchon, and lunch options like a chicken roulade.
+Come here for interesting twists on classic brunch dishes, like the breakfast fried rice and foie gras and eggs.

 The Southport stretch in Lakeview is a family-heavy area, so on any given night you might find yourself eating in a restaurant full of children.
 This Italian spot is no exception, particularly because it’s a large space with plenty of room for strollers.
 The pizza here, which you cut yourself with scissors, is excellent - the crust is chewy and crispy in all the right ways - and there are also great pasta dishes and mains.
 Just keep the scissors away from the kids.